Circassia: Etymology

 The words Circassia and Circassian (/sərˈkæsiənz/ sər-KASS-ee-ənz) are exonyms, Latinized from the word Cherkess, which is of debated origin.
 One view is that its root stems from Turkic languages, and that the term means "head choppers" or "warrior killers" accounting for the successful battle practices of the Circassians.
 There are those who argue that the term comes from Mongolian Jerkes, meaning "one who blocks a path".
-Some believe it comes from the ancient Greek name of the region, Siraces.
+Some believe it comes from Siraces, the Ancient Greek name of a tribe that lived in the Caucasus.
 According to another view, its origin is Persian.

 In languages spoken geographically close to the Caucasus, the native people originally had other names for the Circassia, but with Russian influence, the name has been settled as Cherkessia/Circassia.
 It is the same or similar in many world languages that cite these languages.

 Circassians themselves don't use the term "Circassia", and refer to their country as Адыгэ Хэку (Adıgə Xəku) or Адыгей (Adıgey).

-Another historical name for the country was Zichia (Zyx or the Zygii), who were described by the ancient Greek intellectual Strabo as a nation to the north of Colchis.
+Another historical name for the country was Zichia (or Zyx; the tribe living there was called Zygii), who was described by the ancient Greek intellectual Strabo as a nation to the north of Colchis.